-CITY OF PITTSBURG purchases water from NORTHEAST TEXAS MWD PITTSBURG PLANT and ground water from Carizzo Wilcox aquifer.
-NORTHEAST TEXAS MWD PITTSBURG PLANT provides surface water from the Lake Bob Sandlin located in Camp County.
-TCEQ completed a Source Water Susceptibility for all drinking water systems that own their sources.
-This report describes the susceptibility and types of constituents that may come into contact with the drinking water source based on human activities and natural conditions.
-The system(s) from which we purchase our water received the assessment report.
+CITY OF PITTSBURG purchases water from NORTHEAST TEXAS MWD PITTSBURG PLANT and ground water from Carrizo Wilcox aquifer.
+NORTHEAST TEXAS MWD PITTSBURG PLANT provides purchase surface water from the Lake Bob Sandlin located in Camp County.
+TCEQ completed an assessment of your source water, and results indicate that some of our sources are susceptible to certain contaminants.
+The sampling requirements for your water system is based on this susceptibility and previous sample data.
+Any detections of these contaminants will be found in this Consumer Confidence Report.
 For more information on source water assessments and protection efforts at our system contact NETMWD, 903-639-7538

-Carizzo Wilcox Aquifer Facts
+Carrizo Wilcox Aquifer Facts

-Aquifer type: confined and unconfined
+Aguifer type: confined and unconfined